 Austin, a liberal college town and the seat of state government, is perhaps best known for its hip counterculture, live music and string of successful high-tech companies.

 But in a couple of weeks, the state capital will become the epicenter of the auto racing world when its gleaming new $400 million track — the Circuit of the Americas — hosts the first Formula One race in the United States since 2007.

 For top drivers like Sebastian Vettel of Germany and Fernando Alonso of Spain, the Nov.
-18 race offers the second-to-last chance to improve their standing in ...
+18 race offers the second-to-last chance to improve their ...